Skip to content

 Psychology conversion course

-You might be able to complete an approved psychology conversion course if:
+You may be able to complete an approved psychology conversion course if:

-• your psychology degree is not accredited by the British Psychological Society (BPS)
+• your psychology degree is not accredited by The BPS

 • you have a degree in a subject other than psychology